techgrounds/techgrounds-shamimkhaliq71/Python/PRG_Assignments/PRG-04-Loops.md

 ### Ervaren problemen
 Needed to understand properly what a while loop was and after wathing a good video, I understood how to do the assignment.

+For some weird reason, my github and VS code were not linked properly anymore and a second folder got created on my laptop, which led to errors when I tried to safe and commit to my main repository.
+With help of my LC, I manged to get the problem fixed and complete tis assigment.

 ### Resultaat
 See screenshots